 Air Force has developed and implemented a range of diversity initiatives to help personnel have equal access to opportunities.
 Our diversity initiatives are constantly under review to be relevant, timely and inclusive.

-As of January 2013 women are able to serve in all positions in Air Force.
+From January 2015 women have been able to serve in all positions in Air Force.
 Previously the Airfield Defence Guards and Ground Defence Officer roles were not open to women.
 As part of the overall implementation plan for the removal of combat restrictions women was initially restricted to in-service transfers from currently serving women.
 Direct entry recruitment for these roles will commence in Jan 2016.

 Specialist recruiting and retention initiatives are employed to attract, train and retain indigenous people from remote, regional and urban localities throughout Australia.
 For example, the Indigenous Undergraduate Scheme provides a number of university sponsorship positions each year with follow on Air Force employment.

 Our Land, Our Skies is an Air Force strategy that defines appropriate pathways for indigenous participation.
 The strategy respects the importance of indigenous connections to people and place.

-Reflecting our multicultural Australian society, 19% of Air Force members originate from 111 countries outside Australia and over 5 per cent of our workforce is bilingual.
+Reflecting our multicultural Australian society, Air Force is represented by 13 major ethnic regions including 'Australian' and 5 per cent of our workforce is bilingual.
 We are proud to have a diverse workforce and continue to develop strategies to increase ethnic diversity.

 The Air Force uniform is one of the traditions of RAAF service, creating a sense of belonging and pride for Air Force members.
 Air Force uniform options include turbans for members of the Sikh faith; and Hijabs for members of the Muslim faith.